 6.3.
 Investments

-2023 2022
+2024 2023

 \$'000 \$'000

-Invest ments classified as fair value through other comprehensive income
+Investments classified as fair value through other comprehensive income

 Listed equity instruments designated at fair value through other comprehensive

-income 42 962 40 560
+income 41 671 42 962

-Invest ments classified as fair value through profit and loss
+Investments classified as fair value through profit and loss

 Listed debt instruments mandatorily measured at fair value through profit and

-loss 8 785 7 761
+loss 13 591 8 785

-Total non-current investments 51 747 48 321
+Total non-current investments 55 262 51 747

-Total i investments 51 747 48 321
+Total investments 55 262 51 747

 Equity instruments are designated at fair value through other comprehensive income (FV through OCI) with all changes in fair value being taken to the investment reserve.
 On disposal of these equity investments, any related balance within the investment reserve is reclassified to retained earnings.
-The debt instruments are designated at fair value through profit and loss (FV through P&L) with all changes in fair value going through profit or loss.
+The debt instruments are designated at fair value through profit and loss (FV through P&L) with all changes in fair value going through profit and loss.
 On disposal of these debt instruments, any gains or losses are recognised in profit and loss.